Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Related Work

-\minorsection{Specialized Transformers Architectures} Based on the multi-head attention block, the Transformer \cite{vaswani2017attention} has been believed to be the most successful architecture for the natural language process (NLP).
-Vision Transformer (ViT) explores the direct application of the Transformer on image patches to solve vision tasks \cite{dosovitskiy2021vit}.
+\minorsection{Transformer} Based on its multi-head attention block, the Transformer \cite{vaswani2017attention} is believed to be the most successful architecture for natural language process (NLP).
+Vision Transformer (ViT) explores the direct application of this Transformer on image patches to solve vision tasks \cite{dosovitskiy2021vit}.
 There is also an increasing interest in Transformer-like architectures for point cloud processing.
-PointASNL \cite{yanPointasnlRobustPoint2020} and Point Transformer \cite{zhao2021pointtransformer} introduce a self-attention mechanism to extract features from local groups of points.
-PointGMM \cite{hertzPointgmmNeuralGmm2020} introduces attention splits to shape embedding and manipulation. \cite{engelPointTransformer2021,guo2021pct} integrate Transformer blocks into point convolutions. \cite{huiPyramidPointCloud2021} proposes a pyramid transformer for point cloud processing.
-Unlike these previous works, we do not aim to investigate a specialized architecture for processing point cloud.
-Instead, we are interested in harnessing the knowledge from cheaper images to improve downsteam performance in 3D point clouds.

-\minorsection{Transformer as a General Backbone} \cite{lu_pretrained_2021} proposes a pretrained Transformer as a universal backbone for protein prediction and language understanding.
-GATO \cite{reed2022gato} is proposed to be a generalist agent that can perform tasks ranging from image captioning and language tasks to robot manipulation and reinforcement learning.
-Most recently, Omnivore \cite{Girdhar_2022_omnivore} proposes a vision Transformer model that works on multiple modalities such as videos and RGBD data, showing the benefit of 2D training to improve performance on different modalities.
-In our work, we utilize the 2D image pretrained Transformers.
-But unlike Omnivore and GATO, we investigate image-pretrained Transformers on point cloud tasks.
+Unfortunately, Transformers \cite{vaswani2017attention, dosovitskiy2021vit} cannot achieve results comparable to their convolutional counterparts in point cloud tasks \cite{yu2022pointbert}, mostly due to the small scale of point cloud data.
+This leads to a boom of specially designed variants of Transformer-based models \cite{yanPointasnlRobustPoint2020,hertzPointgmmNeuralGmm2020,guo2021pct,zhao2021pointtransformer,lai2022stratified}.
+In contrast to these previous works that specialized the Transformer architecture, we maintain the same Transformer architecture and study means of improving its performance, as we believe Transformer can be used as an universal computation engine \cite{UniversalEngines,reed2022gato,Girdhar_2022_omnivore} and thus keeping its original architecture is more promising than the design of specialized Transformers.